northbright/Notes/cmake/failed-to-build-cmake-due-to-missing-openssl.md

   > configure CMake with -DCMAKE_USE_OPENSSL=OFF to build without OpenSSL.

 ## Root Cause
+* CMake needs cURL which use OpenSSL libraries(libcrypto, libssl)
 * Need to install OpenSSL development package or set OpenSSL root path when run `configure`

 ## Solution